junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 He is walking into a poor small middle-age-looking village.
 The houses are shabby, the road is dirty and stained.
 The whole vision looks bleak, like cutting out from a black-and-white silent movie from 20s.
 There is no color, no sound, no life.
 The stains on the road look just like dirt, or maybe what's left of horseshit, if it's an age with horse cart.
 He doesn't give anything much attention, just keeps walking, has a vague urgent feeling that he is doing something, that he needs to go somewhere fast, that he needs to find something -- or someone -- fast.

 And then he sees them, the bodies.
 Piles of piles of bodies down the road, in front of the houses, down the ditches, and by the road.
-The stains are not smudge, he realizes, they are blood, too much blood, dripping thickly from these dead bodies, flowing and forming into a stream, and then river.
+The stains are not smudge, he realizes, they are blood, too much blood, dripping thickly from these dead bodies, flowing and forming into a stream, and then a river.
 All the bodies have deadly black spots on the face and bare skins, all have a horror expression ghosting on the face long after they can sense anything anymore.
 All have black charred wings behind their backs.

 This is an angel black death town, with no survivors.
 Dean realizes, horrifiedly.
 He walks down the road, doesn't really want to look at any of the bodies or their faces, but the image is shoved right in front of his eyes, he doesn't have an option, they're everywhere.
 They just look so... human.
 Dean feels his heart knot with apprehension.

 He continues walking down the road, not sure what he's looking for or where the feet are leading him to.
 Until he finds someone sitting by the corner of a wall, still moving, though barely.
-He runs to him, kneeling down, and recognizes this is Cass.
+He runs to him, kneeling down, and recognizes this is Cass in a heart beat.
 Except, the body almost looks nothing like the Cass he knows.
-He's covered with black spots everywhere and they're still spreading, his eyes shadowed with dark fog, his mouth and nose oozing with black goo.
+He's covered with black spots everywhere like everyone else and they're still spreading, his eyes shadowed with dark fog, his mouth and nose oozing with black goo.
 He is dying, and Dean can do nothing to save him.

 "Cass?
 Cass!"
 Dean yells.
 He doesn't dare to touch him, in case it causes him more pain.
-His hands reach out to his shoulder tentatively, hovers, but takes back hesitantly moments later without contact.
+His hands reach out to his shoulder tentatively, hover by an inch, but take back hesitantly moments later without contact.
 All he can do is just keep calling his dying best friend's name.

 Castiel hears him.
 His swollen eyes somehow manage to look through the shadow and look into his.